 Ball Gag - (Video Tutorial) Bondage Toys – Making a Ball Gag

-Bone Bit Gag - (Video Tutorial) Bondage Toys – Making a Bone Bit Gag
+Bit Gag - (Video Tutorial) Bondage Toys – Making a Rope Bit Gag

 Kitchen kink - Home made 'sex toys' for Femdom online activities.repeated in relationship real time and online